boegel/easybuild-wiki/Home.md

 * [[Installing EasyBuild]] (updated)
 * [[Quick demo for the impatient]] (updated)
 * [[Getting started]] (updated, but needs more work, needs testing)
- * '''note''': building gzip with dummy toolchain will not work, should be remove from step-by-step guide
+ * **note**: building gzip with dummy toolchain will not work, should be remove from step-by-step guide
  * [[Configuration]] (updated)
 * [[Using EasyBuild]]
  * [[Automatic dependency resolution]]